Vision, Strategies & Plans

 Further information on the Planning Pathway including the adopted Structure Plan and its supporting documents can be found here

-The Place Plan will be informed by the vision and outcomes outlined in the St Marys Town Centre Structure Plan and developed in close consultation with the community.
+The Place Plan is informed by the vision and outcomes outlined in the St Marys Town Centre Structure Plan and was developed in close consultation with the community.

 PATHS Implementation Plan 2022-2032